BhavyaRosiya/Mini-C-PreProcessor/README.md

-# Mini-C-PreProcessor
-Implementation of a simplified C preprocessor in C supporting macro expansion, nested headers, and comment removal.
+Overview
+This project implements a simplified version of the C preprocessor.
+It simulates some of the operations performed by the C compiler during the preprocessing stage before actual compilation.

+The project is developed entirely in C using file handling, string manipulation, and modular programming techniques.